Adult hits

-Adult hits (sometimes also called variety hits) is a radio format drawing from popular music from the late 1960s to the present.
-The format typically focuses on classic hits, but blended with adult contemporary, pop, and rock hits from the 1970s through at least the 2000s, and is synonymous with franchised brands such as Jack FM and Bob FM.
+Adult hits (sometimes also called variety hits) is a radio format drawing from popular music from the early 1990s to the present.
+The format typically focuses on classic hits, but blended with adult contemporary, pop, and rock hits from the 1990s through at least the 2010s, and is synonymous with franchised brands such as Jack FM and Bob FM.

 History

 Forerunners of the adult hits format appeared on radio during the 1970s.
 At the time, enough of a backlog of popular music from the rock and roll era had developed to support a format based on them; oldies stations, however, were still very rare, and instead, stations that did not want to bind themselves to the current top 40 playlist would mix in current hits with the hits of the past two decades.
 This hybrid format began to fall out of favor in the 1980s as self-contained oldies stations rose to prominence.
 The Adult Hits format dates back to 1990 when 98.9 WMMO was launched in Orlando, Florida.
 Another predecessor was the short-lived "rhythm and rock" format run by KYOT in Phoenix, Arizona in the early 1990s.
 Adult hits stations target adults 25–54, and more specifically at 35- to 44-year-olds.
 Freeform could also be seen as another forerunner due to the freedom of music choice the DJ's had, very similar to what makes up the core basis of the adult hits format.

 A large number of adult hits stations utilize male names as their branding.
 The practice was popularized by the franchised Jack FM and Bob FM brands, and has been widely imitated with other common male names.